 Champion

-- The PMO Transformation Project was championed by a senior executive that did not adequately consult the rest of the (subordinate) executive team and was not present for any of the PMO Governance Meetings.
+- A senior executive championed the PMO Transformation Project.
+They did not adequately consult the rest of the (subordinate) executive team.
+The senior executive was not present for any of the PMO Governance Meetings.
 The also only met with the PMO consultant once.

 - They resented the lack of consultation and often made decisions in isolation in order to avoid & mitigate non-favoured decisions.

 - In order to champion engagement and use of project management throughout the organization, other stakeholders were identified.
 They were involved in the PMO Working Group and identified for some of the Project Coordinator/Onsite Training roles.
-Although several were effective for the purpose of championing new standards and change, others were high maintenance and easily confused by discussions; a poor fit for supporting early adoption of project management.
+Several were effective in championing new standards and change.
+However, others were high maintenance and easily confused by discussions.
+They were a poor fit for supporting early adoption of project management.

-- Despite their role as the project owner, and responsibility for championing the PMO build & implementation, the following were expressed: ‘I don’t think it will be successful’ and ‘I think it’s too early’ ‘we’re not ready yet’.
+- Despite their role as the project owner, they are responsible for championing the PMO build and implementation.
+The following were expressed: ‘I don’t think it will be successful.’
+Another perspective was, ‘I think it’s too early.’
+Finally, ‘we’re not ready yet’ was mentioned.
 Members of the working group also worried that project plans would be ignored even if approved by directors earlier.

 Corporate Structure